 Other ways to lower CPF accrued interest (and possibly increase the cash you’d receive from your sale proceeds in future)

-- If you’re taking an HDB loan with a 2.6% interest rate, refinance to a bank loan with a lower interest rate
+- If you’re taking an HDB loan with a 2.6% interest rate, consider refinancing to a bank loan with a lower interest rate

-- If you cannot afford to pay all of your mortgage in cash, consider paying part of it in cash
+- If you cannot afford to pay all of your mortgage in cash, consider paying it partially in cash and CPF

 - Take a shorter loan tenure or shorten your loan tenure (no penalties for doing so for HDB loans)